fritzo/hstar/README.md

 We develop type systems within two untyped universes and obtain algebraic types such as `a -> b := \f. b o f o a`.
-The type system supports algebraic, dependent, polymorphic, and intersection types, as well as atomic types and a type of all types, for example
+The type system supports algebraic, dependent, polymorphic, and intersection types, as well as atomic types and a type of all types; for example

     I [= a    a = a o a            a : type    a x = x
     =================== closures   ================== fixedpoints